Rudolf Krüger / Landesarchiv Berlin

 Europe’s most Famous Construction Site at Potsdamer Platz

 After reunification, the Berlin senate sold the plots of land at Potsdamer Platz to the former Daimler Benz AG, and Potsdamer Platz turned into Europe’s largest urban construction site of the 1990s.
-The area was roughly divided into two separate complexes: the north-western Sony Center encompassing approximately 27,000 m2 and Potsdamer Platz with circa 70,000 m2.
-The Sony Center, designed by American Helmut Jahn, comprises a cinema, a film museum, offices, apartments and flats as well as Sony’s European headquarters.
+The area was roughly divided into two separate complexes: the north-western Sony Center encompassing approximately 27,000 m2 and the Potsdamer Platz with approximately 70,000 m2.
+The Sony Center, designed by American Helmut Jahn, comprises a cinema, a film museum, offices, apartments and flats as well as the European headquarter of the multinational conglomerate corporation.
 The Deutsche Bahn high-rise marks the end of the Sony area direction Potsdamer Platz, with the buildings designed by architects Renzo Piano and Christoph Kohlbecker joining to the South.